cmmid/cmmid.github.io/topics/covid19/_posts/2020-06-05-SocialBubbles.md

 ---
 title: "The effectiveness of social bubbles as part of a Covid-19 lockdown exit strategy, a modelling study"

-description: "We estimate the impact of various social bubble scenarios on epidemic and mortality risks."
+description: "We consider expanding the social bubble of either all households or only single occupance households or households with young children.
+We assess how the implementation of these strategies during lockdown impacts on the risk for Covid-19 resugence."

 # this is a legacy status and should be changed to one of the newer ones
 # status: in-progress